trevor-poirier/CKAD-Exam-Questions/Q14/README.md

 Task 1:
 - Create a Deployment called blue with 6 replicas, using the nginx image 1.26.3 inside the tiger Namespace
-- Label the Pods app=blue and tier=web
+- Add the func=webFrontEnd key/value label to the pod template metadata to identify the Pods for the Service definition later on
-- Expose port 80 for the nginx containers
+- Expose port 8080 for the nginx containers

 Task 2:
-- Create a Service called web-srv to route traffic to blue app
+- Create a Service of type NodePort called web-srv to route traffic to blue app using TCP port 8080

 Task 3:
 - Create an identical Deployment named canary-green-deployment, in the same Namespace